TR94/battleships/README.md

 ## Surface:
 With the game being played in the terminal, there are very little visual design features that can be incorporated into the game.
 For the boards there are several indications which are needed:
-* - individual grid location
+- "*"  individual grid location
-@ - ship, visual location of the ship, only used on the player board X - hit, ship that has been hit
+- "@"  ship, visual location of the ship, only used on the player board
+- "X"  hit, ship that has been hit
-O - miss, grid location that didn’t hit a ship
+- "O"  miss, grid location that didn’t hit a ship

 Colour, font, image and icons are not available to style within the Python terminal.